-Each graduating M.S. or Ph.D. student is expected to deposit one hard-bound copy of his/her thesis or dissertation in the Plant Pathology departmental library in the Plant Sciences Building on the Athens campus.
-The need for additional hard copies (e.g., for the Tifton or Griffin libraries and/or the student's committee members) is at the discretion of the major professor and advisory committee.
+Hard-bound copies of theses and dissertations are no longer required by the Department of Plant Pathology.
+The need for additional hard copies (e.g., for the student's committee members) is at the discretion of the major professor and advisory committee.
 Thesis/ dissertation print orders may be submitted to Tate Student Center Print & Copy Services.